frederic-perez/AmE-dictionary/data/idioms.md

 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._
 __go over the top__
-__go overboard__ :dart::four: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
+__go overboard__ :dart::five: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go pffft__ It’s basically James Ellroy-speak for something just…fizzling out or disappearing.
 __go places__ :three::hammer: _This kid is going places._
 __go potty__ _He has to go potty._
+__go rogue__
 __go soft on (someone)__ :two: To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
 __go soft__ :two: To become overly lenient, easily manipulated, or apathetic; to lose strength or determination. _You used to be the toughest sheriff this town has ever had, but you’ve gone soft in your old age._
 __go south__ :nine: __1__ To escape; to vanish or disappear. _Everyone in the gang went south when they learned that the police had discovered their hideout._ __2__ To fall or drop; to depreciate; to lose quality or value.
 (Especially related to finances or stock exchanges.) _I used to be a big player in the stock market, but all my investments have gone south lately._ __3__ To cease working or functioning; to quit, fail, or fall apart. _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._